tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 ```

 One-off transactional mode is a bit different, as we need some way to maintain
 timestamp across commands.
-The user may choose how to do this, the reccomended
+The user may choose how to do this, the recommended
 way is via ENV variables, but they must do this.
 (See alternatives)

 ```bash